Unveiled by webcast earlier this month, Breitling’s Chronomat collection has been completely overhauled for 2020.

 The indices, hands, and the dot at 12 o’clock on the bezel on every Chronomat are luminescent.
 The watch functions include hours, minutes, small seconds, and chronograph with 1/4th of a second accuracy and 12-hour and 30-minute and 60-second counters.
 Breitling’s vertical clutch and column wheel actuated 346-component COSC-certified chronometer automatic chronograph movement beats at 4Hz underneath the dial.
 The in-house caliber B01 movement has 70-hours of power reserve is used in all ten references, and has been powering the majority of the upper-end of Breitling chronograph references for the last decade-plus.

 A screwed sapphire caseback offers a view of the movement.
 The crown is screwed-down and protected by two gaskets.
 The dial is protected by a convex sapphire crystal.
 Water-resistance is rated down to 200 meters.

-The Breitling Chronomat Chronograph B01 42 collection retail price starts at $8,100 in stainless steel and goes up to $20,200 for the 18K solid gold variants, and they are available for pre-order now.
+The Breitling Chronomat Chronograph B01 42 collection retail price starts at $8,100 in stainless steel and goes up to $20,200 for the 18K solid gold variants.